LukasFuchs/GeoModBox.jl/docs/src/man/examples/GaussianDiffusion1D.md

 **Figure 2.
 Temperature evolution and corresponding error for each numerical scheme.** exp - Forward Euler, imp - Backward Euler, dc - Defect correction, cna - Crank-Nicolson.

-Finally, the plots are stored in an animation and the individual *png* files for the certain time steps are removed.
+Finally, the plots are compiled into an animation, and individual PNG files corresponding to specific time steps are deleted.

 ```Julia
 # Speicher Animation ---------------------------------------------------- #